Trustable Compliance Report#

 JLS-02

-Fuzz testing is used to uncover edge cases and failure modes throughout development. (https://github.com/nlohmann/json/blob/develop/tests/fuzzing.md)
+Fuzz testing is used in the original nlohmann/json repository (https://github.com/nlohmann/json) to uncover edge cases and failure modes throughout development. (https://github.com/nlohmann/json/blob/develop/tests/fuzzing.md)

 0.00